0x00b1/rfcs/RFC-00xx-scientific-computing.md

 ## Motivation

-PyTorch needs to adapt quickly to new and existing programming languages and frameworks to stay relevant in the machine learning community.
-Today we're missing out on a massive area: general-purpose scientific computing.
+PyTorch must adapt quickly to new and existing programming languages and frameworks to stay relevant in the machine learning community; therefore, we must improve PyTorch's general-purpose scientific computing capabilities to remain competitive.

 ## Implementation